snkgak/stacki-docker/README.md

 Damn, that took forever.

-Let's sum-up:
+I sum-up:

-isos are installed
+    - isos are installed
-hosts are in the database
+    - hosts are in the database
-attrfile is correct and loaded partitions are loaded stacki-docker has been run
+    - attrfile is correct and loaded
+    - partitions are loaded
+    - stacki-docker has been run